ClayShentrup/iris/README.md

 `save_fixtures 'fixture name' do`.
 This will generate an html file in `spec/javascripts/features/`.

-Then in your jasmine specs, use `loadFixtures('the-generated-file.html')` in a beforeEach to have it available in the `#body` div.
+Then in your jasmine specs, use `loadFixture('the-generated-file')` in a beforeEach to have it available in the `#body` div.

 If you are testing features that are hiding behind a feature flip, you will